jpatanooga/Metronome/README.md

     * Parallel logistic regression
     * Parallel K-means
     * Restricted Boltzmann Machines
-    * Deep Belief Networks (Layers of RBMs with a discriminitive layer)
+    * Parallel Deep Belief Networks
+        * (Layers of RBMs with a discriminitive layer)
 * Scales linearly with input size
 * Built on top of BSP-style computation framework "Iterative Reduce" (Hadoop / YARN)
 * Packaged in a new suite of parallel iterative algorithms called Metronome on [IterativeReduce] (https://github.com/emsixteeen/IterativeReduce)